Allaire Elder Law

 When To Plan One’s Estate

 Individuals often assume an estate plan is for those who are retired, yet that is not the case.
 Every person should have a plan of this type, as one can never know what life holds.
-Income should not be a factor when determining if an estate plan is needed either, as everyone has something of value in their life, even if it is nothing more than the clothes on their back.
+Income should not be a factor when determining if an estate plan is needed, as everyone has something of value in their life, even if it is nothing more than the clothes on their back.
 In fact, experts often state that those who have less need an estate plan more than the wealthy, as they have less they can afford to lose when passing on to their heirs.
 For this reason, estate planning is essential at every age.

 What Happens When There Is No Estate Plan